alemari7/HW1_IDD/README.md

 ## Project Objective

 The objective of this project is to extract specific data from HTML web pages using **XPath expressions**.
-The topic is related to **Data Science**, and the data is extracted from research papers available on the website [arXiv.org](https://arxiv.org/).
+The topic is related to **Computer Science**, and the data is extracted from research papers available on the website [arXiv.org](https://arxiv.org/).

 ## Topic Selection

-We have chosen the topic of **Machine Translation (MT)** for this project.
-A total of 323 HTML files have been downloaded from arXiv, focusing on AI-related papers.
+We have chosen the topic of **Machine Translation (MT)** for this project and a total of 323 HTML files have been downloaded from arXiv.

 ## Data to be Extracted